buildingSMART/BCF-XML/Documentation/README.md

 Many server-side implementation follow a long-standing practice of assigning project-specific human-readable IDs to topics for ease of reference; for stability they do not allow users to set or change the value (see [BCF-API](https://github.com/buildingSMART/BCF-API/tree/release_2_2#429-topic-identifiers).
 When exported to XML this information may be critical to the understanding of topics (e.g. when referenced in the descriptions), so it is an implementation agreement that server-exported BCFs shall always provide the attribute.

-However, since the specifications dont't distinguish between server-side BCF and client-side BCF, it was decided to mark the field as optional in the XSD schema.
+However, since the BCF-XML specification can't distinguish between server-side BCF and client-side BCF, it was decided to mark the field as optional in the XSD schema.

 Clients should:
-- display the field and enable searching topcis by its content,
+- Display the `ServerAssignedId` and enable searching topics by its content
-- prevent setting the field when creating a new topic, to avoid any reference in the text by the user,
+- Prevent setting the `ServerAssignedId` when creating a new topic
-- prevent changes tp the value when editing an existing topic
+- Prevent changes to the `ServerAssignedId` when editing an existing topic
-- expect that any value provided shall be disregarded upon a server-upload,
+- Expect that any value provided shall be disregarded by the server

 **Nodes**

-In addition it has the following nodes:
+In addition, a topic has the following nodes:

  Element | Optional | Description |
 :-----------|:------------|:------------